Three images of different types of elastic against a concrete background

 “our vision is to replace synthetic rubber bands with sustainable ones worldwide, and also to advance sustainable rubber cultivation” - Mandy Geddert

-Elastic is generally produced by taking a series of stretchable core threads (such as spandex or rubber) and wrapping these in other threads (polyester, nylon, cotton etc).
+Elastic is produced by taking a series of stretchable core threads (such as spandex or rubber) and wrapping these in other threads (polyester, nylon, cotton etc).
 How this ‘wrapping’ takes place depends on the required function of the elastic but generally it will be knitted, braided or woven.

 Most available elastics are made of a mix of natural and synthetic materials or fully synthetic materials.
 Often the exact composition is not stated, let alone where it was sourced or how it was produced.